The French Open will have a new television partner beginning in 2025.

 While the future of TNT’s beloved Inside the NBA show featuring Ernie Johnson, Charles Barkley, Kenny Smith and Shaquille O’Neal hangs in the balance, the network is set to head to the clay courts next spring.

-An upset could be brewing at Roland-Garros, but I believe it will take a while.
-I’ll go for the over games as my preferred bet in the French Open Finals.
+I’ll back the over games as my preferred bet in this French Open quarterfinal.

 Game odds refresh periodically and are subject to change.